awsdocs/amazon-emr-release-guide/doc_source/emr-hive-differences.md

 [LLAP functionality](https://cwiki.apache.org/confluence/display/Hive/LLAP) added in version 2\.0 of default Apache Hive is not supported in Hive 2\.1\.0 on Amazon EMR release 5\.0\.

+Amazon EMR version 6\.0\.0 and later supports the Live Long and Process \(LLAP\) functionality for Hive\.
+For more information, see [Using Hive LLAP](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-llap.html)\.

 ## Differences in Hive Between Amazon EMR Release Version 4\.x and 5\.x<a name="emr-hive-diff"></a>

 This section covers differences to consider before you migrate a Hive implementation from Hive version 1\.0\.0 on Amazon EMR release 4\.x to Hive 2\.x on Amazon EMR release 5\.x\.